-First published in 1997 and written by Jack Rose, The Grit
+First published in 1997 and co-written by Dean Parkin and Jack Rose, The Grit

 became a local bestseller and is now held as a significant historical